SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 From the engineering point of view this project attemps to be a What You See Is What You Get (WYSIWYG) editor.

+Historically, this project started as Mauro I. Dominguez (EIE, FCEIA, UNR) MScEng Final Project with PhD Andras Lasso (PerkLab, Queens) supervision and Dr Manjula Herath (Malmö University) clinical advice on 2021.
+After first semester of '21 the project is maintained and keeps growing from Mauro's ad-honorem work.

 Its math is robust so you should be able to correctly modify the reconstruction digitally at submillimeter scales (i.e. at features-sizes your eyes will not be able to distinguish).

 Digital means ideal but real-world objects are not, and neither are our inputs (e.g. CT slice thickness, bone models triangle density, smoothing factor, fibula centerline, etc).
 In addition to that have in mind that other sources of errors (printer resolution, printing orientation, anatomic fit considerations, etc) will add up although most of the time they'll be negligible, that is assumed because complaints have not been [reported](#reported-use-cases).